 The Company prepares its financial statements in accordance with Canadian generally accepted accounting principles.
-These consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries.
-All inter-company balances and transactions have been eliminated during consolidation.
+These consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries, including 1408871 Ontario Inc., Electrovaya Corp., Electrovaya Company, Electrovaya USA Inc. and Electrovaya Global SRL.
+All inter-company balances and transactions have been eliminated upon consolidation.

-- (b) Changes in Accounting Policy - (i) Comprehensive Income
+(b) Changes in Accounting Policy

+(i) Comprehensive Income

-Effective January 1, 2007, the Company adopted CICA Handbook Section 1530, Comprehensive Income.
+Effective October 1, 2006, the Company adopted CICA Handbook Section 1530, Comprehensive Income.
 Comprehensive income is composed of the Company's net earnings and other comprehensive income.
 It includes all changes in equity during a period except those resulting from investments by owners and distributions to owners.